CELS Frequently Asked Questions (FAQ)

 » Where do I find my sponsor confirmation form?

 » Will CELS help me get an internship after my first or second year?

-» My CELS counselor hasn't found me an internship yet.
+» My CELS adviser hasn't found me an internship yet.
 What should I do?

 » Can I study away and still do CELS?